 Ask the patient about the name, age, occupation, marital status, children, and place of residence.
 This is important to ask even if you know the information, particularly in hospitalized patients, as it is a preliminary screening test of cognition.
 If the patient cannot answer these questions, consider performing focused cognitive testing (see Dementia).

-Ask an open-ended question to find out why the patient thinks he or she is seeing you and identify concerns from their perspective.
+Ask an open-ended question to find out why the patient thinks they are seeing you and identify concerns from their perspective.
 This question also serves to evaluate insight.
 If you can resist interrupting for a few minutes, allow the patient to elaborate on their perception of symptoms or lack thereof.
 This uninterrupted listening is key to the mental status assessment, because it provides an opportunity to observe the organization of the patient’s speech and the content of their thoughts.
 Once you have an idea of why they think you are seeing them, you can ask for elaboration, timelines, and details.
 There will be patients who talk at length because they are disorganized, manic, anxious, agitated, or intoxicated, for example.
 In these cases, you may need to interrupt and redirect the patient.

 Asking about specific psychiatric symptoms is guided by both what the patient has already told you, your preexisting knowledge of the patient, and mental status examination observations you have already made.
 The questions discussed below capture most major symptoms of commonly encountered psychiatric syndromes.

 When screening for depression, it is helpful to have the patients describe their mood using one word.
 The 2 best follow-up questions to screen for major depression are, “Have you felt down, hopeless, sad, or blue most days?” and “Have you realized you no longer find pleasure in things you once did?”
-Please refer to mood disorders for more discussion on the screening and diagnosis of mood disorders.

 Key point: Some depressed patients will not identify their mood as sad or depressed.
 Elderly people in particular will often report somatic symptoms such as “tired” or “sore.”